 But there was a little bit of controversy after health inspectors found a rodent infestation at the Beaverton Bakery, according to local newspaper Oregon Live.
 It was so bad that the bakery had to be shut down for four days to take care of the infestation, which was allegedly due to a recent flood, and the bakery was sanitized and back up and running in time for Amy's Mother's Day items.

 Despite that little hiccup, it seems like that partnership is still going strong, and Amy was able to expand Amy Roloff's Little Kitchen offerings.
 They currently offer three flagship items year-round: Amy's pumpkin bread, pumpkin spice pancake mix, and a box set that includes a loaf of pumpkin bread and the pumpkin spice pancake mix.

-Amy also offers seasonal items — for spring, she has a new lemon loaf, black and white mint loaves, and an assortment of cookies.
-Everything looks delicious and Amy is always sharing promoting her baked goods on Instagram, but some fans have called Amy out in the past for spending time with her kids only as a marketing tool to sell her bread.
-Watch the video below to see why fans were so upset.
+Amy also offers seasonal items, including a new lemon loaf, black and white mint loaves, and an assortment of cookies.
+Everything looks delicious and Amy is always sharing her baked goods on Instagram, but some fans have called Amy out in the past for spending time with her kids only as a marketing tool to sell her bread.